sfwarnock/Software-Development-Project/README.md

 # Software-Development-Project

-Project portfolio of a software development project completed in the final semester of my Master of Enegineering Management program.
+Project portfolio of a software development project completed in the final semester of my Master of Engineering Management program.

 University of Colorado, Boulder